punkUser/gateofstorms_metaserver/README.md

 builds, so I highly recommend building 64-bit binaries.
 On Windows this can be accomplished via "dub --arch=x86_64", while on most modern Linux distributions it is generally the default already.

+The initialize_db.sql script can be used to set up a MySQL database for use by the metaserver.

 Execution
 ---------
 By default the metaserver will run in a "test mode" with no database access and no web server.
 See metaserver_config.d